What it is Like to Be an Au Pair in New Zealand

 - Preparing the children’s meals

 - Cleaning family living areas and helping the child/children tidy their room

 - Driving the children to and from school and other activities.

 What Do You Get?

 There are both physical and psychological rewards for being an au pair in New Zealand.
 Not only do you save a lot of money by living with the family, but the wage you earn is a “take-home” wage, as board and lodging are included.
-Plus, in the case of Au Pair Link, if you stay with your au pair hosts for the agreed duration, you’ll get a completion bonus of NZ$20 per week!
+Plus, in the case of many au pair agencies, if you stay with your au pair hosts for the agreed duration, you’ll get a completion bonus of NZ$20 per week!
 On top of all that, you’ll get a unique insight into living like a local.

-Although benefits on the independent families vary, with an agency like Au Pair Link you are more likely to gain a structured benefit system close to something like this:
+Although benefits on the independent families vary, with an agency you are more likely to gain a structured benefit system close to something like this: